Conformal invariance of boundary touching loops of FK Ising model: Tightness of trees and loop collections

 for all $r>0$. \item All branches of $\rndttr$ can be jointly parametrized so that they are all $\alpha'$-H\"older continuous and the H\"older norm can be bounded by a random variable $K'(\rndttr)$ such that $K'$ is a tight random variable for the family $\Sigma_\disc$. \end{itemize} \end{theorem}

 Each of the claims have their own applications below although they are closely related, see \cite{Aizenman:1999dt}.

-\begin{proof} We need to verify the first claim and the two other claims follow from it, by results of \cite{Aizenman:1999dt}.
-Notice that we need to verify the claim only for a subsequence of $n$'s, since the left-hand side of the inequality in the first claim is non-increasing in $n$.
+\begin{proof} We need to verify the first claim and the two other claims follow from it, by results of \cite{Aizenman:1999dt}; more specifically the second claim follows from the reformulated statement presented in the beginning of the proof of Theorem~1.1 of \cite{Aizenman:1999dt} and the third claim follows from Theorem~1.1 of \cite{Aizenman:1999dt}.
+Notice that we need to verify the inequality~\eqref{ie: annulus multiple crossing} for $\Delta = \Delta_{n_i}$ and $n=n_i$ where $n_i$ is an increasing sequence of natural numbers and $\Delta_{n_i}$ is a sequence of positive real numbers tending to infinity, since the left-hand side of the inequality in the first claim is non-increasing in $n$.

 Let $A=A(z_0,r,R)$ be annulus, $z_0 \in \disc$.
 Since either $B(z_0,\sqrt{rR}) \subset \disc$ or $B(z_0,\sqrt{rR}) \cap \partial \disc \neq \emptyset$, it holds that we can choose $r_1= \sqrt{rR}$, $R_1=R$ or $r_1=r$, $R_1= \sqrt{rR}$ such that for $A_1 = A(z_0,r_1,R_1)$, either $A_1 \subset \disc$ or $B(z_0,r_1) \cap \partial \disc \neq \emptyset$.
-For that $A_1$ and for $C>1$ big enough, apply the estimate of conformal distortion given by either Lemma~\ref{lem: dist ann bulk} or Lemma~\ref{lem: dist ann boundary}, depending on the case, to show that for any $n=1,2,\ldots,\lfloor \log \ffrac{R}{r} \rfloor$, there exist $\tilde A_m = A(z_m,r_m,2 r_m)$ such that the conformal image of any crossing of $A(z_0,C^{n-1} r, C^n r)$ under $\varconfmap^{-1}$ is a crossing of $A_m$.
+For that $A_1$ and for $C>1$ big enough, apply the estimate of conformal distortion given by either Lemma~\ref{lem: dist ann bulk} or Lemma~\ref{lem: dist ann boundary}, depending on the case, to show that for any $m=1,2,\ldots,\lfloor \log \ffrac{R}{r} \rfloor$, there exist $\tilde A_m = A(z_m,r_m,2 r_m)$ such that the conformal image of any crossing of $A(z_0,C^{m-1} r, C^m r)$ under $\varconfmap^{-1}$ is a crossing of $A_m$.

 By Lemmas~\ref{lem: crossings and arms bulk} and \ref{lem: crossings and arms boundary} in Appendix~\ref{sec: appendix a priori} and the results of \cite{Chelkak:2016jw} (in particular, Lemma~5.7) applied to crossings of $\tilde A_m$, it follows that for each $\eps>0$ there is $n$ such that $\P(\text{at least $n$ disjoint segments of $\therndttr$ cross $\tilde A_m$} ) < \eps$.
 Thus \eqref{ie: annulus multiple crossing} holds for $n$ and constants $K = \eps^{-1}$ and $\Delta = \log \frac{1}{\eps}$, Here the constant $\Delta$ tends to $\infty$ as $n\to \infty$ (i.e. as $\eps$ tends to zero), and the estimates are uniform over all $\P \in \Sigma_\disc$ and annuli $A(z_0,r,R)$ with $R>r$. \end{proof}